awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Choose **Create**\.
 You might need to wait a short while and refresh the page to see the new account appear on the **Accounts** tab\.
 **Important**
-If you get an exception that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, please contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.
+If you get an error that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, wait until one hour after you created the organization and try again\.
+If the error still persists, contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.

 ## Step 2: Create the Organizational Units<a name="tutorial-orgs-step2"></a>